tusharganguli/tusharganguli.github.io/_posts/2024-11-17-random-variable.md

 ---
 layout: post
 title: What is a Random Variable?
+(Draft)
 date: 2024-11-17 11:11:11-111
 description: exposition on the definition of random variable.
 tags: randomvariable probability